AtB-AS/atb-hittegods/README.md

 ### Node.js and front end
 To run this project yarn and Node.js must be installed.
 Run `yarn install` in the root directory of the project to install all required modules.
 Put the .env file in /packages/backend.
+Put the .env file in /packages/grizzly.
 Run yarn start to start running both the front end and the backend.
 The front end and backend can be run individually by navigating to /packages/backend and /packages/grizzly and running yarn start